Cervicobrachial Syndrome, a Painful Neck and Arms

-Below we’d like to provide more information about this problem that people don’t often know about.
+Below we’ll provide more information about this problem that most people haven’t heard of.

-- Traumatic injures: as mentioned earlier, one of the main causes of cervicobrachial syndrome are injuries stemming from an accident or playing a sport.
-Dislocations, fractures, sprains or muscle tears are usually the main causes.
+- Traumatic injures.
+As mentioned above, the main causes of Cervicobrachial syndrome are injuries stemming from an accident or playing a sport.
+Dislocations, fractures, sprains, and muscle tears are usually the main causes

-- At the same time, prolonged periods of stress and anxiety also lead to this problem.
-You must take this into consideration.
+- Similarly, prolonged periods of stress and anxiety also lead to this problem.
+You must take this into consideration

-- On the other hand, people affected by degenerative diseases such as arthritis may develop the cervicobrachial syndrome over time.
+- On the other hand, people affected by degenerative diseases such as arthritis may develop Cervicobrachial syndrome over time

 What are the symptoms?

-- Cervicobrachial Syndrome is also characterized by intense cramps, sensitivity disorders, muscle weakness, tingling or a sensation of intense cold or heat, like a burn besides the pain we already mentioned.
+- In addition to the pain described above, Cervicobrachial syndrome is also characterized by intense cramps, sensitivity disorders, muscle weakness, tingling, or a sensation of intense cold or heat, kind of like a burn

 Cervicobrachial syndrome requires a highly personalized treatment that only health professionals can offer.
 In the first place, it’s necessary to use the correct drugs to reduce the inflammation.

-- Another very appropriate technique is hot and cold therapy.
-Hot showers, hot water bags and even massages with rosemary and alcohol are very effective.
+Another appropriate technique is hot and cold therapy.
+Hot showers, hot water bags, and even massages with rosemary and alcohol are very effective.

 Cervicobrachial Syndrome has a good prognosis

-Generally, cervicobrachial syndrome has a good prognosis.
+The cervicobrachial syndrome has generally a good prognosis.
 What does this mean?
 It means that people with a good clinical history have a natural tendency towards improvement within four to six weeks.

 Without a doubt, the essential problem is with patients with some form of rheumatism or arthritis.
 When confronted with chronic diseases, it’s normal to experience some periods of improvement mixed in with weeks of intense discomfort.

-In our case, if we suffer some of these discomforts, we must do everything possible to lead a healthy lifestyle.
-A balanced diet, moderate exercise and monitoring focal points of stress and anxiety is very helpful.
+You must do anything you can to lead a healthy lifestyle if you suffer from this kind of discomfort.
+A balanced diet, moderate exercise, and monitoring your focal points of stress and anxiety is helpful.